webbtheosim/GAMERS/README.md

   ```bash
   output_directory:/absolute/path/to/your/workdir
   ```
-  Other parameters in `GAMERS.input` can be adjusted to generate a different system.
+  Other parameters in `GAMERS.input` can be adjusted to generate a different system (see Input parameters below).

 - **Run Stage I (in order):**
   ```bash